On the $nk-attack Roman Dominating Number of a Graph: Optimality

+For emphasis, we are only referring to vertices with label 0 for these neighborhoods.
+A vertex with label 1 will never be considered in the exterior public or private neighborhood of $V_2$.

-\section{What Graphs are Optimal?}
+\subsection{What Graphs are Optimal?}

-In this section, we will discuss what properties a graph must have to be optimal, and how to find the 2-attack Roman Dominating number of any graph.
-The following proposition is intuitive but important for the subsequent theorem.
+In this section, we will discuss what properties a graph must have to be optimal, and how to find the \taRD number of any graph.
+The following proposition is intuitive but important.